FrancesReagan/task-manager/README.md

-# Task Management System App #
+# __Task Management System App__ #

 A clean, functional, scaleable task manager that is built with React and Vite.
 This app enables you to organize your tasks, track progress, and so stay productive.

-Features
+__Features__
-  -Task Management
+  -Task Management - you can create, view tasks, and delete them.
-  -Status Tracking
-  -Priority Levels
-  -Smart Filtering
-  -Real-time Updates
+  -Status Tracking - you can mark tasks' status as "pending", "in progress", and or "completed".
+  -Priority Levels - you can select tasks via their priority level of "high", "medium", and or "low" -Smart Filtering - you can filter tasks by their status and priority -Real-time Updates - any changes you make are immediately reflected on the interface.

+_

-  How to install and uss this task management system app
+  __How to install and uss this task management system app__

-  -Installation-
+  __Installation__

     -clone the repository with "git clone [task-managerl] -(git clone [your-repo-url]